GuodongFan/GuodongFan.github.io/_posts/2019-09-20-User-Study.md

 2. Extract the descriptions from each study based on the eight components of our review framework.
 3. Pull out the publication details of each study from the EndNote library.

+### Data Synthesis and Analysis.

+1. The data extracted from each study were sorted and aggregated into eight categories, corresponding to the eight review components.
+2. Within each category, the data were sorted into different subcategories (types).
+For example, the data in the Study Goals category were classified into one of the Exploratory, Confirmatory and Explanatory subcategories; the data in the Data Collection Methods category were divided into the Observation, Interview, Focus Group, and Questionnaire subcategories.

+`回来再写，吃完饭准备去重庆，现在时间2019年9月20日16点50分`